KamyNz/awscomunityday2023/README.md

 ## Estructura del repositorio (FALTA)
 > Note: This is the repository file structure from the repository root.
 - `README.md` > Core README for the repository
-- `notebooks` > Jupyter notebook containing all the code related to data exploration, cleansing, feature engineering and model creation
+- `notebooks_demo` > Jupyter notebook containing all the code related to data exploration, cleansing, feature engineering and model creation
+- `data` > FALTA
 - `docs` > FALTA

 ## Workshop Scenario (FALTA)